rajudonkeshwar/rajudonkeshwar/README.md

 ## Hii My name is RAJU DONKESHWAR

-### Fresher DevOps engineer
+### DevOps and AWS engineer

 Hello, I'm Raju donkeshwar, an aspiring DevOps and AWS Cloud Engineer with a strong foundation in automating infrastructure, continuous integration/deployment, and cloud computing.
-I'm a fresher with hands-on experience through personal projects and training, and I'm passionate about streamlining the software development lifecycle using modern DevOps practices.
+I have 3.5 years of experience with ALTECH START SOLUTIONS CHENNAI in DevOps cloud technologies

 **My technical skill set includes:**